CodeSinghh/CodeSinghh/README.md

-- 👋 Hi, I’m @CodeSinghh
+- 👋 Hi, I’m Dhiraj Singh
 - 👀 I’m interested in Coding, creating new and intresting projects
 - 🌱 I’m currently knowing Cloud digital leader,C intermediate, C++ intermediate, Python near to advance, DSA
 - 💞️ I’m looking to collaborate on projects and competitive coding and also all types of hackathon